btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_part_one.md

 |    hello,    it's  me    |
 ```

-It's almost always a good idea to double-quote any variables in scripts so they perform this variable substitution.
-Also, if a variable is empty, double-quoting will prevent a syntax error when evaluated.
+It's almost always a good idea to double-quote any variables in scripts so variable substitution occurs and word splitting is avoided.
+Further, if a variable is empty, double-quoting will prevent a syntax error when evaluated.

 ## Running a Program in a Modified Environment